BurntSushi/nakala/doc/SCRATCH.md

    merged.
 (That is, a merged segment will always start with zero deleted documents.)

+(N.B.
+There is a little more to this, as deletes will need to make their way through the transaction log first.
+See below.)

 For the most part, (2) is fairly simple to accommodate.
 When two or more segments are merged, we simply omit writing doc IDs to the postings that have been marked as deleted in its corresponding segment.